kassrojas/hacker_rank_web_scraping/README.md

 3. **Scheduled Scraping:** The implementation of scheduled scraping to provide users with a regular feed of popular articles.

-The HackerRank Web Scraping with Python project showcases my proficiency in web scraping, data processing, and automation.
+The Hacker News Web Scraping with Python project showcases my proficiency in web scraping, data processing, and automation.
 By offering a convenient way to access articles based on engagement metrics, this script provides a valuable tool for news enthusiasts seeking popular and engaging content.